-Within Teamwork, observers of a project are owner company users that can access and interact with the project like other users, however, they are only visible to external company users under certain conditions.
+Within Teamwork.com, observers of a project are owner company users that can access and interact with the project like other users, however, they are only visible to external company users under certain conditions.

-- Owner company users can select observers to be notified on project items and can assign tasks to them.
+- Owner company users can select observers to be notified on project items and can assign tasks and other project items to them.

-- Observers are only fully visible to people in external companies who have the profile permission to Manage People enabled.
-Without this permission, external company users cannot assign observers tasks or select them to be notified on project items.
+- Observers are only fully visible to people in external companies who have the profile permission to Manage People & Companies enabled.
+Without this permission, external company users cannot assign observers to project or select them to be notified on project items.

 - Some exceptions which make observers partially visible to external company users without the manage people permission: